cyclic-software/www/content/posts/i-made-the-same-app-3-times-in-3-different-frameworks-heres-what-i-learned.md

 ### Configuring SEO

-You might have noticed that the title of our document is _“Vite App”_, with no immediately obvious way of changing it.
+You might have noticed that the title of our document is _"Vite App"_, with no immediately obvious way of changing it.

 It turns out that this is a great opportunity for us to delve into the first element: [index.html](http:&#x2F;&#x2F;code-inline).
 You’ve undoubtedly already seen this filename in a billion other places, but probably not in the context of Vue.